MyAccount and all forms

 Before you take your first test you will need to register your personal details so that results can be shared with you.
 To save time, you can register online to create an NHS account in advance.

-While waiting for your follow-up PCR test result you and your household should follow the stay at home guidance.
-If you receive a negative follow-up PCR test result, you and your household can stop self-isolating.
+While waiting for your follow-up PCR test result you should follow the stay at home guidance.
+If you receive a negative follow-up PCR test result, you can stop self-isolating.

 If you receive a positive test result you must:

 If you test negative, this does not completely rule out infection with COVID-19, as there can be false negative results.
-You should continue to follow the national guidance and preventative measures currently recommended for stopping the spread of coronavirus.
+You should continue to follow guidance.

 If you are told to self-isolate by NHS Test and Trace: